Kiwari-Labs/besu-blueprint/docs/expirable-token-contract.md

 ```solidity
 function tokenList(address account,uint256 era,uint8 slot) external view returns (uint256[] memory list);
 ```
-- Purpose: This function retrieves a list of token balances associated with a specific account, within a given era and slot.
+- Purpose: This function retrieves a list of token associated with a specific account, within a given era and slot.
 - Parameters:
 account: The address of the account whose token balances are being queried.
   - `era`: Refers to a specific time period or epoch in which the tokens are held.
   - `slot`: A subdivision of the era, representing finer divisions of time or state.
-- Returns: An array of token balances corresponding to the specified era and slot. solidity
+- Returns: An array list of token corresponding to the specified era and slot. solidity
 Copy